Ascent of Mount Whitney on 2011-08-16

 The trail started pretty steep and windy.
 We saw headlamps in front of us and we occasionally passed other groups on the trail.
 We left it to Jerry to plan the strategy and he thought it would be best if we took a 10 minute break every hour to help ease in the altitude for those people not acclimated.
 I personally would have preferred to get as much elevation as we could while we were fresh but everyone agreed Jerry’s plan would be best in order to make sure everyone gets to the top.
 So after an hour and again after 2 hours we took 10 minute breaks.
 As the sun came up Ian and I took some pictures.
 It was quite bright before we saw the sun because the sky lit up while the mountains to the east blocked the sun, but the scenery once the sun came up was excellent.
 It also allowed us to see how rocky the area was that we were hiking.

 We finally hit Trail Crest although instead of getting there as a group we came in one at a time.
 The scenery was amazing as the entire landscape to the west finally opened up.
 We took our last long break as a group there.
 We got some great pictures, including ones where Ky led us out to a rock outcropping that was a little scary although I made it onto the rock long enough for Kenley to take a picture of me on it.
 Ben was noticeably out of it and I gave him one of my 4 oz G1 pouches.
 Chikara and I were feeling the altitude a bit and had a fun time sitting.
-From here the trail follows the mountain ridge north and was wide and clear enough not to put us in danger of falling the long way down to the west (and sometimes east) that it would have been had someone decided to jump.
+From here the trail follows the mountain ridge north and was wide and clear enough not to put us in danger of falling the long way down to the west (and sometimes east).

 Struggles along the ridge: